AiTeRLab-GIST/E2E_ASD_DETECTION/README.md

 # E2E_ASD_DETECTION

-ASD Detection based on wav2vec2.0 and BLSTM classifier
+ASD Detection based on feature extractors(Auto-encoder or wav2vec2.0) and BLSTM classifier

 # Information
 An end-to-end model training and evaluation scripts based on wav2vec2.0 model and BLSTM classifier.
 Extract vocal characteristics with wav2vec2.0 from children's voice segments and classify it with BLSTM classifier as ASD/TD. <br />